 (a) To remove ignorance completely, he has to hear the truth repeatedly, until his knowledge of the subject-matter becomes perfect

 (b) to remove doubts, he must reflect on what he has heard; ultimately his knowledge will be free from doubts of any kind;

 (c) to remove the wrong identity of the Self with the non-self (such as the body, the senses, the mind or the intellect) his mind must become one-pointed.
 All these things accomplished, the obstacles are at an end and samadhi results, that is, Peace reigns.

 Some say that one should never cease to engage in hearing, reflection and one-pointedness.
 These are not fulfilled by reading books, but only by continued practice to keep the mind withdrawn.

 The aspirant may be kritopasaka or akritopasaka.
 The former is fit to realise the Self, even with the slightest stimulus: only some little doubt stands in his way, it is easily removed if he hears the truth once from the Master.
 Immediately he gains the samadhi state.
+[Tom: Sri Ramana is stating that by listening alone, or by some other minimal stimulus, the ripe seeker spontaneously goes into samadhi without the need for the intermediary steps of reflecting upon the teachings or meditating upon them.]
 It is presumed that he had already completed sravana, reflection, etc. in previous births, they are no more necessary for him.